dilshankarunarathne/docker-notes/README.md

 * `wc <file-path>` command can be used to **count** the lines, words and characters in a file.

 We can chain multiple commands, by seperating each with a semi-colon `;`.
 For example: `pwd ; ls -l ; cd /home ; ls -l`.
 This command will print the working directory, list the files in the working directory, change the working directory to the home directory and list the files in the home directory.

+By chaining commands with semi-colons, if a command fails, the next command will still be executed.
+This can have bad side effects.

 ## Standard I/O